 Grown-ups should grab my list of 15 things to do when you can’t travel with tons of links to virtual tours, free online courses, global recipes, travel journal ideas, tips for organizing your travel gear, and more!

 Need a vacation, but just can’t travel right now?
 Check out these activities for things to do when you can’t travel!
 From virtual travel tours to reflecting on past trips, free online courses, travel books, and finding some zen, I’ve got tons of great tips for in-between trips.

 Wondering where the best snorkeling is in the U.S.?

 My vote is for Dry Tortugas National Park, located on an island 70 miles from Key West, Florida.
-Find out how to visit Dry Tortugas on a day trip or camp overnight!
+Find out how to visit Dry Tortugas on a day trip or overnight beach camping adventure!

 Last Updated on February 25, 2020During a vacation to the Florida Keys, I took a day trip from Key West …